Beyond Non-Degeneracy: Revisiting Certainty Equivalent Heuristic for Online Linear Programming: Main Results

 The achievable regret of \textsf{CE} stated in Theorem \ref{thm: regret of CE} is near optimal, as we formalize through a fundamental regret lower bound. \begin{prop}[Fundamental Regret Lower Bound] There exists OLP instance $(F, \bb, T)$ satisfying Assumption \ref{assum: starting-from-zero} and Assumption \ref{assum: small-probability-starting-from-zero}, such that

 where $c$ is a constant independent of $T, \bb$ and $\beta$. \end{prop}

 \begin{rmk} The fundamental regret lower bound is inspired by earlier works on the multisecretary problem (\cite{bray2024logarithmic} for $\beta = 0$ and \cite{besbes2024dynamic} for $\beta > 0$).
 While \cite{besbes2024dynamic} initially considers reward distributions with a gap in their support, we observe that these gaps can be removed so that the resulting instances satisfy our Assumptions, yet their analysis still works (formally, by setting $g = 0$ in the proof of Theorem 1 in \cite{besbes2024dynamic}) and the regret lower bound still holds.
-The proof is deferred to Appendix \ref{appendix: proof of lower bound thm}. \end{rmk}
+In particular, the lower bound is attained in the multisecretary instance of Example~\ref{exmp:multisec}.
+We refer the interested reader to \cite{besbes2024dynamic} (cf. Theorem 1) for detailed proof. \end{rmk}

 Combining Theorem \ref{thm: regret of CE} with Proposition \ref{thm: fundamental lower bound}, we find that under our assumptions, the \textsf{CE} heursitic can achieve a regret that matches the fundamental lower bound up to a polylogarithmic factor in $T$, thus demonstrating its near-optimality.